The Science of Breath Holds

 Many practitioners report having profound experiences during breath holds, ranging from vivid memories to emotional catharsis.
 The heightened activity in the limbic system, combined with improved brain oxygenation, creates a conducive environment for emotional release and transformation.

-9D Breathwork: A New Dimension
+IMD Breathwork: A New Dimension

 Conclusion

 Breath holds are a powerful aspect of breathwork, offering not just physiological benefits but also emotional and psychological transformation.
 The science behind it is as fascinating as the experiences it can yield.
 If you're looking to explore the transformative power of breath holds, consider booking a session with us.
-Breathe, heal, transform, and thrive with Unbound Breathwork.
+Breathe, heal, transform, and thrive with IMD Breathwork.
 Book your session here.